irungentoo/toxcore/docs/Avatars.md

     This event contain two data fields: (1) the image format and (2) the cryptographic hash of the actual image data.
-Image format may be NONE (for users who have no avatar or removed their avatars), JPEG, PNG, or GIF.
+Image format may be NONE (for users who have no avatar or removed their avatars) or PNG.
 The cryptographic hash is intended to be compared with the hash o the currently cached avatar (if any) and check if it stills up to date.

   - **Avatar Information Requests** are very lightweight messages sent by an user asking for an **avatar information notification**.
 They may be sent